EOS ecology HomeVacanciesContact us

 ARE URBAN FISH AND SHELLFISH SAFE TO EAT?

-Service Areas: Ecosystem Health Assessment, Urban Ecology, Photographic Resources, Science Communication
+Service Areas: Ecosystem Health Assessment, Urban Ecology, Science Communication, Photographic Resources

 Is it safe to eat the fish and shellfish in our urban rivers and estuary?
-This was a question that Environment Canterbury wanted answered as part of their ‘healthy rivers and estuary’ programme.
-Requiring the design and implementation of a long-term programme, ECan commissioned EOS Ecology to monitor the levels of heavy metal in estuary fish (yellow-eyed mullet, sand flounder), shrimp, and shellfish (cockles, pipis) as well as shortfin eels and whitebait in Christchurch city’s two iconic rivers; the Avon and Heathcote.
+This was a question that Environment Canterbury (ECan) wanted answered as part of their ‘healthy rivers and estuary’ programme.
+Since 2008 ECan has commissioned EOS Ecology to monitor the levels of heavy metals in estuary fish (yellow-eyed mullet, flounder) and shellfish (cockles, pipis), as well as shortfin eels in Christchurch’s two iconic rivers; the Avon and Heathcote.
+In 2019 they also asked EOS to monitor E.coli levels in cockles from the estuary and PCBs in fish.

 line